In this post we’re going to talk about how to run the amazing stunnel program on your Android device, and do so

 IMPORT FROM FILE to import your certificate.

-The line below shows how to specify a cert named test.pem in the cert = my-cert.pem
+The line below shows how to specify a cert named my-cert.pem in the cert = my-cert.pem

 Using the top right menu, one could open the Advanced Settings window which provides you with the Start on boot option to automatically startup stunnel on boot time.